microsoft/ApplicationInsights-JS/README.md

   </details>

+> # URGENT ACTION: Stop using az416426.vo.msecnd.net
+>
+> To avoid any global OUTAGE you MUST change ALL of your CDN usage from “https://az416426.vo.msecnd.net/scripts/..” to our primary CDN endpoint https://js.monitor.azure.com/scripts/...
+>
+> See/follow [Issue #2457](https://github.com/microsoft/ApplicationInsights-JS/issues/2457) for updated details
+>
+> We are currently investigating the available options on how we can avoid / migrate / mitigate this situation, but at this point it is **HIGHLY** likely that there will be either a temporary or permanent outage of this domain.
+As we currently have no known way to “migrate” this domain to a different CDN.

 ## Before Getting Started

 This SDK is intended for browser environments and is not suitable for other environments, like Node.js applications.